home-assistant-libs/aioshelly/README.md

 ## This library is under development.

-Requires Python 3 and uses asyncio, aiohttp and aiocoap.
+Requires Python 3 and uses asyncio, aiohttp, socket and netifaces.

 ```python
 import asyncio